Department: Health and Movement Sciences

 Located in historic New Haven, a city rich in art and culture, Southern Connecticut State University is a diverse and student-centered university dedicated to academic excellence, access, and service for the public good.
 Southern provides a supportive and welcoming environment for all members of its community through a campus-wide commitment to social justice.
 SCSU is an innovative, student-centric university, located less than three miles from downtown New Haven, with easy access to New York and Boston.

-- Teaching experience that aligns with the current Physical Education curriculum.
+- Teaching experience that aligns with the healthcare studies curriculum.

 - Demonstrated effective oral and written communication skills.

-Preference will be given to candidates who demonstrate evidence of teaching experience at both public school and college levels:
+Preference will be given to candidates who demonstrate:

-- and evidence of student-centered, caring practices for students.
+- evidence of student-centered, caring practices for students;

-Please electronically submit a letter of interest, curriculum vitae, a maximum of three sample syllabi, and names, email addresses and telephone numbers of three references to: Catherine Abel-Berei PhD, Chairperson, Search Committee via HMSsearch1@southernct.edu
+Please electronically submit a letter of interest; statement(s) of teaching interests and philosophy, research/scholarship interests and plans, and how diversity informs your teaching and/or scholarship; curriculum vitae; official graduate transcripts; and email addresses and telephone numbers of three references to: Dr. Larry Brancazio, Healthcare Studies Search Committee Chairperson via HMSsearch5@southernct.edu.

-The letter of interest must address the candidate’s ability to effectively teach university level courses in the physical education area, engage in meaningful research/scholarship/creative activity appropriate to the field, and the ability to work effectively with diverse populations.
-In addition, the letter of interest should address any of the preferred qualifications including area(s) of contemporary expertise.
-Candidates may be asked for written reference letters at a later date.
+The letter of interest and statement(s) must address the candidate’s ability to effectively fulfill the job requirements for the position and describe area(s) of expertise.
+In addition, the letter of interest and statement(s) should address any of the preferred qualifications.
+Candidates may be asked for written letters of reference at a later date.

 SCSU is an Affirmative Action/Equal Employment Opportunity employer.
 The University seeks to enhance the diversity of its faculty and staff.
 People of color, women, veterans, and persons with disabilities are strongly encouraged to apply.